-You know he was my source of income, I refer to it as a relationship because we so every time he abused me emotionally I sought to persevere.
-How I would have fear.
+You know he was my source of income, I refer to it as a relationship because we of.
+Keep winning, so every time he abused me emotionally I sought to persevere.
+How I would have While learning the ropes of life I have survived without him was my greatest fear.
 I needed his financial help.
 I enjoyed the status quo that was associated with him.
 He helped me support my family.
 He had financed my education.
 I thought my life depended on him.
 I no longer had the will to work on this relationship.
 It Life had to move on anyways so I fell in love affected my spirituality, my health and my social life.
 I had countless meetings with myself to let go and start all over again but these fears were too much.